Looking for some winter biking tips?

 Take good care of your bike

 Riding during winter is tough on bikes so it may sound tempting to buy one specifically for winter biking, but it’s not necessary!
 You can adjust the tire pressure as low as possible – 15 psi works for most – and you can even add studs to gain more traction on snow-covered tracks.
+Just remember to pump your tires again after.

 It is important to keep your bike clean especially during this season when your bike parts are most prone to corrosion by exposure to road salt.
 When your tires run over the slush, the ridges are filled, and other bike parts get sullied.